Updated: Nov 16, 2022

 2. Stretching hamstrings

 “Tight hamstrings pull the pelvis into a posterior tilt flattening the lower back.”
-And, tight psoas can pull lower back into an anterior, arched, lordosis posture”, (Rachel Glowacki)
+And, the tight psoas can pull the lower back into an anterior, arched, lordosis posture”, (Rachel Glowacki)

 a.
 Teaching Uttanasana (Standing forward fold) with pelvic awareness.
 Check out my tutorial: Uttanasana/Ragdoll - Standing forward fold NOT "Touch your toes pose".